mariiaan/NoMoreCrash/README.md

 The idea for NoMoreCrash came about one evening while I was doing some memory corruption experiments with a colleague in the Unity game engine runtime.
 More often than not, the engine would crash, which wasn’t what we wanted.
 This tool was created as a way to address that issue and prevent the engine from crashing in these situations.

+Also: It's kinda funny to see how programs die without crashing.
 ---